-Micro newsroom: For an entrant to be considered “micro,” and eligible for this General Excellence award, the organization must have 15 or fewer employees.
+Micro newsroom: For an entrant to be considered “micro,” the organization must have 15 or fewer employees.

-Small newsroom: For an entrant to be considered “small,” the organization must have 50 or fewer employees.
-For the General Excellence category only, a small newsroom is considered as between 15-50 employees.
+Small newsroom: For an entrant to be considered “small,” the organization must have between 16-50 employees.

 Medium newsroom: For an entrant to be considered “medium,” the organization must have between 51 and 250 employees.